Well, I survived anesthesia! Woohoo!

 How do you prioritize rest?

-Even something simple like my one kiddo’s occupational therapist suggested I not bypass my Pomodoro timer app’s breaks because those brief moments away from the task can make a huge, positive difference.
+The occupational therapist of one of my kiddos suggested I don’t bypass Focus (Emphasis — iOS) timer app’s breaks because those brief moments away from the task can make a huge, positive impact on not only my ability to focus during working sessions, but also to offer myself more calm in between.

-Other ways I’ll prioritize rest are by extending writing session times to avoid skipping breaks is one way I’ll incorporate rest more.
-Meaning, based on my current workflow, instead of 30-minute writing sessions where I skip the 5-minute break and just roll into another session, I’ll re-set the app to do 45 minute work sessions with no-skip 5-minute breaks.
+Other ways I’ll prioritize rest are by extending writing session times to avoid skipping breaks being one way I’ll incorporate rest more.
+Meaning, based on my current workflow, instead of 30-minute writing sessions where I skip the 5-minute break and just roll into another session, I’ll re-set the app to do an hour-long work session with no-skip 10-minute breaks in between.

-Also, stopping when my body tells me it’s had enough is another important practice.
+Also, stopping when the body tells us it’s had enough is another important practice.
 My brain is the one I have to worry about.
-My body has always been the voice of reason, the “guiding light” I ignore because my brain can be a self-destructive jerk.
+My body has always been the voice of reason — the “guiding light” I ignore because my brain can be incredibly narrow-minded when it comes to progress.
+I mean, it is hard to reason “take more breaks to get more work done,” amiright?

-I also want to utilize 20 to 30-minute naps when I need them, as well.
-Today’s a nap sort of day.
+I also want to utilize 20 to 30-minute naps when needed, too.
+Today’s a nap-necessary sort of day.
 I’m exhausted.
-Sure, lying down isn’t the most comfortable thing right now.
-I have to keep my arm above my heart for almost a month, but the rest of me will benefit from a sprawl on the bed, at least.
+Sure, lying down isn’t the most comfortable thing right now; I have to keep my arm above my heart for almost a month, but the rest of me will benefit from a sprawl on the bed, at least.
 And that’s what matters.

 So, how do you rest?
 How will you?

-I’m usually one of those post-menopausal women who get worsening brain fog3 post-anesthesia.4 It sucks (hence all the guilt-free screen time I allow myself after surgery).
+I’m usually one of those post-menopausal women who get worsening brain fog3 post-anesthesia.4 It sucks (hence all the guilt-free screen time I allow myself after surgery.
+Now).
 But I knew what to expect this time, and I planned to give myself grace regardless.

-I learned after Covid infection and two anesthesias—all within a 6-month span—how inflamed the brain gets after,56 and how that affects my ability to think and process.
+I learned after COVID infection and two anesthesias within a 6-month span, how inflamed the brain gets after,56 and how that affects my ability to think and process.
 It sucks that it took almost 5 months to recover from that period of brain fog last year.
-Then, as soon as it lightens, I have a mast-cell flare and I’m right back to being inflamed and foggy.
-Then, as soon as I begin getting out of that, I have surgery….
+Then, as soon as it lightens, I had a mast-cell flare and I’m right back to being inflamed and foggy.
+Then, as soon as I begin getting out of that, I had surgery….

 However, this is the first post-menopausal, post-anesthesia experience where I've had zero (additional) brain fog after.
 I'd say there's definitely something to practicing with my non-dominant hand pre-surgery that might've lead to this more positive post-operative experience.